What we do

 The Korean American Community Foundation (KACF) provides grants and organizational development support to nonprofit groups working to address the most pressing needs in the Korean American community and beyond.
 This is possible through our work to foster philanthropic giving among Korean Americans, corporations and foundations, and we provide our supporters with an effective vehicle to magnify the impact of their giving.

 KACF works to address the needs of under-resourced and underserved individuals and families so that we can be stronger as a community.
-Here are five ways we are doing that.
+Here are four ways we are doing that:

 Grantmaking

 Economic security is the bedrock that enables vulnerable populations to achieve self-sufficiency, improve their quality of life and build strong futures.
-KACF invests in programs that strengthen the economic security of low-income Korean Americans in the greater New York metropolitan area.
+KACF invests in programs and initiatives that strengthen the economic security of low-income Korean Americans.

-As of June 2020, KACF has funded almost $9 million in grants to more than 430 projects since the Foundation first began making grants in 2003.
+As of today, KACF has invested nearly $14 million in grants to 85 unique grantee partner organizations and more than 380 initiatives since the Foundation first began making grants in 2003.

-Through our grantmaking, we fund job training programs, ESL and skills-building classes, public benefits counseling, academic enhancement and youth leadership initiatives, asset building programs, and much more.
+Through our grantmaking, we fund programs and initiatives addressing housing and homelessness, mental health, unemployment, health care access, domestic violence, budget equity and advocacy, research and narrative change, and more.
 Our funds support pathways to immediate and long-term economic stability, so that individuals and families can realize their full potential.

-KACF uses a participatory grant-making model through our Community Grants Committee.
-Following comprehensive training, participants evaluate grant proposals, conduct site visits under the guidance of the KACF Program Director, and make recommendations for funding.
+KACF uses a participatory grantmaking model through our Community Grants Committee.
+Following comprehensive training, participants evaluate grant proposals, conduct site visits, and make recommendations for funding.

 Improving Nonprofit Effectiveness